We enter this work with reason. Something drives us, fulfills us, and sends us down this beautiful, difficult path.

-Some of us feel like it is simply our natural calling to be healers.
 Whatever your reason for coming into this work- you’re here.
-You’ve chosen a career that challenges you to constantly grow, face your demons, and witness life in all its glory and malice.
-It is not an easy job, but an important one.
+You’ve chosen a career that challenges you to be your best version, shed light into your dark spaces, and bear witness to all that life presents us.
+It is not an easy job, but it is an important one.
+Even more in recent times as so many are hurting and needing support.
 I can help you navigate the early waters of your career or help refresh you if you’ve been in the business for a while.

-I am a Licensed Professional Counselor, a Licensed Addictions Counselor, and a Registered Play Therapist – Supervisor.
+I am a Licensed Professional Counselor, a Licensed Addictions Counselor, a Registered Play Therapist – Supervisor, and an Approved Clinical Supervisor.
 I graduated from Regis University in Denver with my Master of Arts in Counseling as well as a Post Graduate Certificate in Child and Adolescent Counseling.
-There is no end to learning, though, and I have taken part in numerous training on Clinical Supervision which has led me to supervise and train interns and unlicensed psychotherapists.
-My experience over the last 12 years has been varied and meaningful, including the work I have done in the department of youth corrections, inpatient psychiatric care, residential, substance use rehab, in-home therapy, outpatient family, play therapy, and individual counseling- both in community mental health centers and private practice.
-This experience allows me to supervise you, regardless of the setting you are currently working in, and understand the unique atmosphere/limitations/possibilities you are presented with.
+There is no end to learning, though, and I have participated in over 60 hours of Clinical Supervision training.
+My experience over the last 13 years has been varied and meaningful, including the work I have done in the department of youth corrections, inpatient psychiatric care, residential, substance use rehab, in-home therapy, and outpatient therapy.
+I spent much of my career in community mental health settings, but have held a successful private practice for nearly six years.
+I have offered play therapy, family, individual, group, and couples counseling.
+My range of experience allows me to supervise you, regardless of the setting you are currently working in, with an understanding of the population and atmosphere you serve.

-My approach as a clinical supervisor has grown from those who have supervised me.
+My approach has grown from those who have supervised me.

 Everything I do has a mindfulness component, as it is vital that we as counselors are present, aware of ourselves, aware of the experience of our clients, and aware of the exchange between us.
 I find it important to always be on the lookout for counter-transference and how it affects our work.
 I also emphasize counselor self-care and burn out prevention.